 Foreign matter contamination is the third leading cause of recalls in the U.S., and can cut into any manufacturer’s production and profitability with direct and indirect costs.

 To help manufacturers improve product safety, achieve compliance and protect their brands in an easier, more economically-efficient way, Eagle Product Inspection is launching the EPX100 x-ray system for the inspection of packaged foods and goods.

 Cookie dough manufacturers run the risk of foreign objects entering their final product.
 Implementing an effective inspection system to tighten operating tolerances that maximize yields is critical to profitability.

 At Anuga FoodTec 2018, Eagle Product Inspection will launch a new high-level x-ray inspection product line for the packaged food industry.

-Every packaged good must be weighed before distribution to ensure it is within company and industry specification.
-While selling underweight products can lead to companies being fined or subject to other penalties, overweight products generate unnecessary and expensive product giveaway.
+Packaged goods must be weighed to ensure they're within specification.
+Selling underweight products can lead to fines/penalties, while overweight products create expensive product giveaway.

 When evaluating potential new x-ray product inspection equipment, it’s important to be aware that many system suppliers will try to adapt designs that are used in general packaging for use in hostile and harsh environments.
 Although such ‘off-the-shelf’ systems may initially appear cheaper, choosing an x-ray product inspection equipment supplier that designs systems from the ground up will ensure they’ve analyzed the pain points within a specific industry and responded with an advanced solution to meet those challenges.